zaiisao/Documentation/en/Interactive Broadcast/video_profile_apple.md

  Do not set the `minFrameRate` parameter to a value greater than `frameRate`.
 The default value of `minFrameRate` is experiment verified and can satisfy most use scenarios.
 We do not recommend changing it.
 - If you do not need to set the video profile after joining the channel, you can call the `setVideoEncoderConfiguration` method before the `enableVideo` method to reduce the render time of the first video frame.
 - The Agora SDK may adjust the parameters under poor network conditions.
--  A live broadcast channel generally requires a higher bitrate for better video quality.
-Therefore, Agora recommends setting the bitrate in the live broadcast profile to twice of that in the communication profile.
+- A live interactive streaming channel generally requires a higher bitrate for better video quality.
+Therefore, Agora recommends setting the bitrate in the `LiveBroadcasting` profile to twice of that in the `Communication` profile.
 See [Set the bitrate](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraVideoEncoderConfiguration.html#//api/name/bitrate).
-- For better video quality during a live broadcast, a stable network connection is recommended.
+- For better video quality during the live interactive streaming, a stable network connection is recommended.
 - Setting parameters in the `setVideoEncoderConfiguration` method may affect your bill.
-For more information, see [Pricing and Billing](https://docs.agora.io/en/faq/video_billing).
+For more information, see [Billing](../../en/Interactive%20Broadcast/billing_rtc.md).

 ## Recommended video profiles